trezona-lecomte/elm-agenda/README.md

 * ~~Add new events (button)~~
 * ~~Remove events~~
 * ~~Drag to add new events~~
+* Keyboard shortcuts:
+  - See all shortcuts: ?
+  - Change your calendar view to the next date range: j or n
+  - Move to the current day: t
+  - Create a new event: c
+  - Delete an event: Backspace or Delete
 * Display: deal with overlapping events
 * Remove event confirmation

+Other keyboard shortcuts not yet applicable:
+- Day view: 1 or d
+- Week view: 2 or w
+- Month view: 3 or m
+- Custom view: 4 or x
+- Agenda view: 5 or a
+- See an event's details: e
+- Refresh your calendar: r
+- Move to add a calendar section: +
+- Put your cursor in the search box: /
+- Go to the Settings page: s
+- Undo: z
+- Save event (from the event details page): ⌘ + s (Mac) or Ctrl + s (Windows)
+- Return to calendar grid from an event details page: Esc

 ### Weekly Mode